cqululei/react-native-sk-validatable-form/README.md

 There are some concepts you need to know

 1. **Form**: Component that represents a form, wraps ScrollView, contains input components, validates/gets their values
 2. **Widget**: Component that represents a field, wraps input components(e.g. TextInput/Switch) to accept field's value, validates/get its value, keeps validation error.
 You can create a Widget class by 2 ways: 1 inherits `WidgetMixin` 2 use `WidgetClassFactory`.
+You can set validation rules through 'validations' property (e.g. `validations='isRequired,isLength:[1,50]'`)
 3. **Validation**: Class that parse validation rules and checks the rules.
+You can add rule validator through [Validation.addValidator(rule, func)](#add-a-rule-validator)
 4. **Message**: Helper that contains every rule's error message template, and translates it into real message.
+You can add a message templdate for a rule through [Message.addMessage(rule, messageTemplate)](#add-a-message-templdate-for-a-rule)

 ##How to use it